-* Body is not waterproof, but it's waterproof from the front after mounted on the panel with the O-ring
+* Body is not waterproof, but it's waterproof from the front after mounted on a panel with the O-ring

 Click & Download full Technical Drawing

-Because of customer feedback (thank you!), we've decided to use a larger ohm internal resistor to make the LED indicators less bright.
+Because of feedback from our wonderful customers (thank you!), we've decided to use a larger ohm internal resistor to make the LED indicators less bright.
 Before, many customers complained the LEDs were too bright for their intended purpose as a simple indicator.
 We feel this change will suit 95%+ of customers, as the brightness is now "reasonable".
 If for some reason you really want it as bright-as-blindingly-possible, we can still do it, but would like you to order at least 50 pieces.
-This change is effective with any LED Indicator Lights we produce from May 1st 2015.
-We might still have older inventory of certain colors that won't get replaced until the original stock sells out.
 The internal resistor used with the brighter version is 1206 SMD Size / 560 Ohm / Code 561.
 And the dimmed version uses 1.5k Ohm for Red & Amber, and 22k Ohm for other colors.

 Here's a side-by-side photo showing the old brighter style on the left, and the new less-bright style on the right:

-If your LED Indicator Light is too bright, you can always dim it down with a resistor
+If your Indicator LED Lights are still too bright, you can always dim them down with a resistor